-- 7b.7 The public representations are summarised in Section 6 of this report, and are addressed as follows: - There is no evidence before officers that a business is intended to be transferred from a different location to this site; - A new planning application would be required in the event that the applicant or future occupier wishes to materially change the use of the proposed domestic garage to use for business purposes.
-That application would be subject to neighbour notification and assessment against the development plan and any material planning considerations; - There is insufficient evidence before officers to suggest that an industrial or commercial use is being undertaken at this site.
-Officers consider that the use of the outbuilding, which is associated with the applicant's hobby of stock car racing, does not constitute a material change of use in planning terms relative to the existing domestic use of the site; - Noise and air quality issues are being investigated by the Council's Environmental Protection Unit; - The applicant's agent has indicated that Building Standards requirements necessitate building ventilation of the type proposed.
+- 7b.13 The public representations are summarised in Section 6 of this report, and are addressed in turn as follows: - There is no evidence before officers that a business is intended to be transferred from a different location to this site; - A new planning application would be required in the event that the applicant or any future occupier wishes to change the use of the garage.
+That application would be subject to neighbour notification and assessment against adopted planning policies; - There is insufficient evidence before officers to suggest that an industrial use is being undertaken at this site; - There is insufficient evidence before officers to suggest that a commercial business is operating from this site; - Noise and air quality issues are being investigated separately by the Environmental Health Team.; - The applicant's agent has indicated that Building Standards requirements necessitate building ventilation of the type proposed.
 Were noise nuisance to result from such equipment in future, this would be investigated under Environmental Health legislation; - It is acknowledged that there have been significant vehicle movements and parking issues along this street.
 This is not grounds for refusal of a domestic outbuilding which is well set back from the property's street frontage.
-The blocking of neighbouring driveways by vehicles would be a matter for Police Scotland; - The concerns regarding road surface damage are noted and have been brought to the attention of the relevant Council department.
-This is not grounds for refusal of a domestic outbuilding, particularly one which is set back approximately 16 metres from the adopted road at the front of the property; - The land is a former Council property, which was sold in 2005 in accordance with "Right to Buy" legislation; - Officers consider the proposed domestic outbuilding to be appropriate in appearance, and not out of character with the wider residential area; - The applicant is entitled to remove a tree on their property as the area is not covered by a Tree Preservation Order.
-There is no evidence before officers to suggest that a bat roost was located in the tree in question; - Officers consider that the outbuilding height is accurately shown on the drawings; - The matter of parking on public land has been brought to the attention of the Council's Housing Services, and is a separate matter from the proposed garage structure in this application.
+The blocking of neighbouring driveways by vehicles would be a matter for Police Scotland: - The concerns regarding road surface damage are noted and have been brought to the attention of the Council's Roads and Grounds Unit.
+This is not grounds for refusal of a domestic outbuilding, particularly one which is set back approximately 16 metres from the adopted road at the front of the property; - The land is a former Council property, which was sold in 2005 in accordance with "Right to Buy" legislation; - Officers consider the building to be appropriate in appearance, and that if used for domestic purposes, would not be out of character with the wider residential area: - The applicant is entitled to remove a tree on their property as the area is not covered by a Tree Preservation Order.
+There is no evidence before officers to suggest that a bat roost was located in the tree in question; - Officers consider that the outbuilding height is accurately shown on the drawings; - The matter of overspill of operations and parking onto public land has been brought to the attention of the Falkirk Council Housing Department, and is a separate matter from the proposed garage structure in this application.